 Myxomatosis is spread by biting insects which means that pet rabbits could be exposed without direct contact with wild rabbits

 The rabbit vaccination situation has become more complex with the evolution of a second strain of VHD, now present in the UK.
-We have seen a fatal case of this recently.
-The current vaccine does not cover this strain so we have imported a vaccine from Gemany.
-This additional vaccine should be given 2 weeks after the standard vaccine and needs 2 doses at 3 weeks apart.
+We have seen a fatal cases of this & there is a separate vaccine available.

 Ferrets can be vaccinated against distemper using our standard dog vaccine.
 This lasts for a year